Friday, February 24, 2023

 1. Adnan Syed

 Adnan Syed was convicted of the 1999 murder of his ex-girlfriend Hae Min Lee (Undisclosed series).
 On September 19, 2022, Judge Melissa Phinn vacated his conviction and set him free.
 Subsequently, on October 11, 2022, Baltimore prosecutors dropped all charges against him.
-Hae Minn Lee's family has appealed Judge Phinn's order, with oral arguments scheduled for February 2, 2023.
+Hae Minn Lee's family has appealed Judge Phinn's order, with oral arguments held on February 2, 2023.
 We're in uncharted waters with that appeal.

 2. Joey Watkins

 Joey Watkins was convicted of the 2000 murder of Isaac Dawkins (Undisclosed series).
 Judge Don W. Thompson of the Superior Court of Walker County granted Joey Watkins's petition for writ of habeas corpus on April 11, 2022, meaning that Joey's conviction for murdering Isaac Dawkins has been tossed.
-As noted, yesterday, the Supreme Court of Georgia upheld that ruling.
-The State now has 10 days to file a motion for reconsideration.
+The Supreme Court of Georgia upheld that ruling.

 3. Jamar Huggins